-- Grant-in-aid trails are open each year from December 1 through April 1. - Many grant-in-aid trails throughout the state run through private property.
+- Grant-in-aid trails are open each year from December 1 through April 1 - Many grant-in-aid trails throughout the state run through private property.
 Stay on good terms with these landowners by staying on marked trails.
-Don't jeopardize your ability to use private lands. - Remember you need a Trail Use Registration sticker when operating on grantin-aid trails http://aa.usno.navy.mil/data/docs/RS_OneYear.php
+Don't jeopardize your ability to use private lands - Remember you need a Trail Use Registration sticker when operating on grant-in-aid trails.